 1. Runner instinct

 Centuries of selective breeding for endurance sled work.
-Huskies were bred to run across hundreds of kilometres in a single day.
+Huskies were developed to cover long distances at sustained pace.
 The drive to run is wired in.
-When your Husky gets loose, the running is not about getting away from you.
+When a Husky gets loose, the running is not about getting away from you.
 It is about running because the body wants to run.
-This is also why Huskies almost never come back when called once they are off-leash and committed to a direction.
+This is also why most Huskies do not come back when called once they are off-leash and committed to a direction.
 They are not ignoring you.
-They are doing the thing they are wired to do.
+They are doing what they were bred to do.

 2. Prey drive

 High in most Huskies.
-A squirrel, rabbit, deer, cat, or even a fast-moving cyclist triggers a chase response that overrides recall.
+A squirrel, rabbit, deer, cat, or even a fast-moving cyclist can trigger a chase response that overrides recall.
 Calgary backyards smell like squirrels and rabbits to a Husky.
 Calgary off-leash parks are full of fresh prey trails.
-The prey response is fast and the dog can be 200 metres away in under a minute.
-Combine prey drive with runner instinct and you get the classic Husky escape: dog hears a squirrel, dog goes over or under fence, dog runs in a direction that started with chase but now feels good, dog ends up 4 km from home.
+The prey response is fast and a fit adult can cover ground in seconds.
+Combine prey drive with runner instinct and you get the classic Husky escape: dog hears a squirrel, dog goes over or under the fence, dog runs in a direction that started with chase but now feels good, and the dog ends up far from home.

 Calgary Husky Fence Specifications